 Growing fresh tomatoes is one of the true joys of the vegetable gardener.
 But tomatoes can suffer from all kinds of diseases and pests.
-Problems growing tomatoes are often the result of weather conditions.
-This is something that is out of the gardener's control.
-However, if you know your area is prone to a certain disease, you should look for varieties that are listed as resistant.
-Your local Cooperative Extension Service should be able to help you there.
+Causes often are related to weather conditions, which of course can't be controlled.
+However, if you know your area is prone to a certain disease, you should look for varieties that are listed as resistant (ask your local cooperative extension service for recommendations.)

-Tomato diseases are rarely fatal if the proper management is employed.
-It is important to catch any tomato disease early, before it spreads to all of your tomato plants and possibly other plants in the same family, such as potatoes, eggplants, and peppers.
-Here are some common tomato diseases, their symptoms and what to do if tomato diseases threaten your home vegetable garden.
+Tomato diseases are rarely fatal if you take management steps in a timely manner.
+It is important to catch any disease early, before it spreads to all of your tomato plants and possibly other plants in the same family, such as potatoes, eggplants, and peppers.
+Some diseases affect the foliage, while others attack the fruit.

 Gray Leaf Spot